ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/01-What-is-a-cluster.md

-However, there are some good motivations for using a shared HPC, and some tools designed to make sharing much easier than it would be if we just connected out computers together.
+However, there are some good motivations for using a shared HPC, and some tools designed to make sharing much easier than it would be if we just connected our personal computers together.

 One motivation for using a HPC is that shared hardware also means a shared pool of money for buying that hardware.
-Computers are expensive - if I only need a GPU sometimes, or only need large amounts of storage occassionally, it makes sense to split the cost of those resources across a group of people, and share the among them too.
+Computers are expensive - if I only need a GPU sometimes, or only need large amounts of storage occassionally, it makes sense to split the cost of those resources across a group of people, and share the resources among them too.

 Of course, when sharing a resource among many people, it's important to make sure everyone gets fair access to those resources.